FPGAwars/apio/README.md

 &nbsp;
 ![][raspbian-logo]

 Experimental open source micro-ecosystem for **open FPGAs**.
-Based on [platformio](https://github.com/platformio/platformio).
+Inspired by [PlatformIO](https://github.com/platformio/platformio).
 Apio is a **multiplatform toolbox**, with static pre-built packages, project configuration tools and easy commands to verify, synthesize, simulate and upload your **verilog** designs.

 Apio is used by [Icestudio](https://github.com/FPGAwars/icestudio).